GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 `sudo sed -i 's|try_files $uri $uri/ =404;|proxy_pass http://localhost:3000;|' /etc/nginx/sites-available/default`
    * What the Command Does:
      * The command searches for the line `try_files $uri $uri/ =404;` in the Nginx configuration file located at `/etc/nginx/sites-available/default` and replaces it with `proxy_pass http://localhost:3000;`.

+  * `sudo`: Runs the command with superuser privileges.
+  * `sed`: The stream editor command.
+  * `-i`: In-place editing, which means the file is modified directly.

 ### Purpose
 * `Original Line`: `try_files $uri $uri/ =404;`